Awesome Things to do in Albania

 Who knew the Albanian Alps were an incredible spot for some challenging but rewarding hikes?
 Not us!
 Until we were invited by some other bloggers to join them on this adventure.
 The hike from Theth to Valbona takes 6-8 hours and has some of the most gorgeous scenery we've seen on our travels.
 Check out everything you need to know about the hike here.

 2. Visit Rozafa Castle in Shkoder

-The city of Shkoder is definitely worth visiting for a day or two and the castle is the highlight of the city.
+The city of Shkoder is definitely worth visiting for a day or two and the castle is the highlight of the city and a top attraction in Albania.
 Stunning views and amazing history, it's the place to be if you're in the area.
 If you have a few days check out our Shkoder city guide.

 3. Drink a Beer in a Rotating Bar in Tirana

 Yes you read right, have a beer whilst rotating a full 360° to see the views of Tirana from all angles.
 The Sky Tower bar is open all day but sunset is a magical time to sit and be gently rotated.